 WOOL: How did you, as someone who was at the helm of such a large, iconic fashion brand, resolve idea clashes?

-Maureen: Particularly in the last 10 years, many clashes had to do with so many new millennials as employees.
-They had very different ideas about what a brand should be doing, how the organization should be running, and what their participation and contribution should be.
-It is really important to get those disagreements out on the table and hear everybody’s point of view, so that we can play out all the different elements of a problem and discuss all the pros and cons.
-I’m someone who, no matter how sure I may be, really wants to hear the opposing view, as there might be something in there that I missed, and it may change my mind or just give me a new perspective.
-There is never just one answer, and when you can really get the ideas out on the table and explore, the right idea will emerge.
+MC: Particularly in the last 10 years, many clashes had to do with the influx of millennials as new employees.
+They had very different ideas about what a brand should be doing, how the organization should be run, and what their participation and contribution should be.
+It is really important to get those disagreements out on the table and hear everybody’s point of view so that we can play out all the different scenarios of a problem and discuss all the pros and cons.
+I’m someone who, no matter how sure I may be, really wants to hear the opposing view, as there might be something in there I missed and it may change my mind or just give me a new perspective.

-Maureen: I wish I had a crystal ball!
-There are already few luxury brands moving towards e-commerce market platforms that are more efficient; and over time, I suspect nearly all brands will be on e-commerce as a part of the ecosystem.
+MC: I wish I had a crystal ball!
+There are already a few luxury brands moving towards e-commerce market platforms that are more efficient.
+Over time, I suspect nearly all brands will be on e-commerce as a part of the ecosystem.
 You cannot not offer your customer the ability to buy online, nor can you only offer online.
-Technology has a lot of offer.
-For me, Luxury is time.
+Technology has a lot to offer.
+For me, luxury is time.
 It is connection with other people, and with myself.
 I feel like some of those values that we have as busy human beings will start to get embraced by luxury brands and technology will enable them to give their consumer an even more luxurious experience.
-Let’s say I see something on a runway that I like and I want to get it, but I don’t want to drive or maybe I am in a hurry because I have a party.
+Let’s say I see something on a runway that I like and want to get, but I don’t want to drive or maybe I am in a hurry because I have a party.
 Luxury brands are going to start to figure out how to make those experiences, and decide what their contribution toward these newer values might be.
 I think brands like Tesla know why they exist.
 Tesla is very clear, and everything they do is towards the notion of less emissions.
 The brands that know who they are and then combine that with technology are going to be the winning brands.

-Maureen: I wish I could say there is a formula, or maybe don’t have one!
-I have been fortunate in my career to have had the help of coaches who could help mirror what was happening for me.
-I became very aware and interested in understanding what my blind spots were, and continuing to develop my thoughts and looking at them.
-The first step is seeing yourself clearly, but avoiding judgement.
+MC: I wish I could say there is a formula, or maybe don’t have one!
+I have been fortunate in my career to have had the support of coaches who could help mirror what was happening for me.
+I became very aware and interested in understanding what my blind spots were.
+The first step is seeing yourself clearly but avoiding judgement.
 Often, there is a tendency to try and fix who you are and then say - this is the bad part of me.
-But I’ve found our blind spots are often just the other side of the coin of our greatest strengths, so really being able to come to terms with all of who you are and making an effort to balance your strengths and perceived shortcomings will only make you a better leader.
+But I’ve found our blind spots are often just the other side of the coin of our greatest strengths so being able to come to terms with all of who you are and making an effort to balance your strengths and perceived shortcomings will only make you a better leader.